TaylanUB/scheme-bytestructures/README.md

     (define bs (bytestructure uint8-v3 #(0 1 2)))

-Structs accept quasi-alists, as well as vectors for sequential
+Structs accept quasi-alists (the entries are two-element lists and not plain pairs), as well as vectors for sequential assignment:
-assignment:

     (define a-simple-struct (bs:struct `((x ,uint8) (y ,uint8))))